futureverse/future.p2p/README.md

 ## Share your compute power with your friends (any user)

-In order to share your compute resources on a machine, it must:

-1. have SSH access to pipe.pico.sh,
-2. have `wormhole` installed, and
-3. support the `ws://` protocol used by wormhole

-To launch a P2P worker, call:
+To contribute your R compute power to the `alice/p2p` cluster, launch a P2P worker as:

 ```r
 future.p2p::pico_p2p_worker(cluster = "alice/p2p")